cjmaxik/everyday-cerber-bingo/.github/ISSUE_TEMPLATE/new-solo-stream-board.md

 ---
-name: New Solo stream board
+name: New stream board
-about: Adds a new issue for a Solo stream board
+about: Adds a new issue for a stream board
 title: "<STREAM NAME> / <DATE>"
 labels: prompts
-assignees: cjmaxik, tioopental
+assignees: cjmaxik

 ---